 Regina Addo, Programme Management Assistant

 Before her appointment at UNLOPS, Regina worked with OCHA Human Resource Section and DPPA-DPO Middle East Division at UN Headquarters in New York.
 Prior to joining UNHQ, Regina worked with Sidley Austin LLP as a Programme Manager under the Pro Bono Programme, which provides free legal support to social enterprises, non-governmental organizations, and nonprofits that have a clear social impact in developing countries across Africa, Asia, Central and South America and the Caribbean.
 Regina holds a Bachelor’s degree in Economics from KNUST in Ghana and a Master’s in Development Studies from the Graduate Institute in Geneva.

-Lena Hillmeier, Carlo Schmid Fellow
+Lena Hillmeier, Consultant

 Before her appointment as Carlo Schmid Fellow, Lena headed the Working Group on Youth Employment of the European Student Think Tank.
 Previously, she interned at the German Foreign Office and the German Ministry for Economic Cooperation and Development.
 Lena holds a master’s degree in European and International Public Policy from the London School of Economics and Political Science and a bachelor’s degree in French and Russian from University College London.
 She speaks German, English, French, Russian and Polish.